ktindiana/fetchsep/README.rst

 OPSEP
 =====

 The `opsep` code was previously supported at https://github.com/ktindiana/operational-sep and is now transitioned to this package going forward.
-Please see the operational-sep repository for additional documentation until the documentation in this repository can be updated.

 `opsep` is intended to assess each individual SEP event at a time, extracting information such as start and end times, peak fluxes, and event fluence.